 Through his creative programming and enthusiasm for engaging audiences and musicians of all ages, Andrew J. Lyon has built a reputation as an exciting conductor with an eye on the future of the orchestras and repertoire.
 Alongside a healthy love and respect for the past and present, Lyon’s concerts highlight the balance between yesterday’s classics and today’s masterworks.
-Since 2006, Lyon’s concerts have included the premiere performances of over 20 works, establishing himself as one of contemporary orchestral music’s strongest proponent.
+Since 2006, Lyon’s concerts have included the American, European, and World Premiere performances of over 20 works, establishing himself as one of contemporary orchestral music’s strongest proponent.

 In 2016, Lyon joined the faculty of Ivy Tech Community College (IN), where he restructured the Music Appreciation course syllabus to focus on teaching students to become mindful arts patrons and citizens.
 In addition to music history and theory, his course now includes sections on music therapy; the benefits of music and music education on mental health and development; and the social, educational, and economic benefits that come from supporting the fine and performing arts in a community.

 Recent podium highlights for Lyon have included working with the Markand Thakar and the Baltimore Chamber Orchestra; leading members of the Berlin Philharmonic at the Conductors Lab in Aix-en-Provence, France; and receiving a return invitation to join conductor Marin Alsop and Juilliard professor James Ross at the Cabrillo Festival of Contemporary Music (2014 & 2015).
-Lyon has also appeared as a guest conductor with Washington, D.C.’s Great Noise Ensemble, the Lyatoshinsky Chamber Orchestra (Kiev), and as a finalist candidate with the Columbus Symphony Orchestra.
+Lyon has also appeared as a guest conductor with Washington, D.C.’s Great Noise Ensemble, the Lyatoshinsky Chamber Orchestra (Kiev), and the Columbus Symphony Orchestra.

 Lyon’s passion for audience cultivation and development has led him to seek out and create new opportunities for musicians and audiences to experience music and art in new and exciting ways.
-In addition to his work with Circle City, recent endeavors have included creating a summer reading orchestra for local music educators and professionals, called the Indianapolis Music Teachers Orchestra; and the 2008 “Composers Showcase”, where he conducted the world premiere of works by promising young composers.
+In addition to his work with Circle City, another recent endeavors was creating and producing the “Composers Showcase”, where he conducted the world premiere of works by promising young composers.